reserve-protocol/protocol/docs/deployment.md

 Next, run:

 ```
-hardhat run scripts/verify_all.ts --network mainnet
+yarn verify --network mainnet
 ```

+Underlying target: `scripts/verify.ts`

-`verify_all.ts` works a bit differently than `deploy_all.ts`; inner scripts do not need to be commented out at all because verification is smart enough to skip over contracts that have already been verified.
+`verify.ts` works a bit differently than `deploy.ts`; inner scripts do not need to be commented out at all because verification is smart enough to skip over contracts that have already been verified.

-It may be that `verify_all.ts` needs to be run multiple times in order to get 100% of the verifications.
+It may be that `verify.ts` needs to be run multiple times in order to get 100% of the verifications.
 If an underlying script is presenting issues consistently, I found on Goerli that running it directly sometimes changed the outcome.

 Manual verification steps: